 St John the Evangelist, The Willows (Roman Catholic)

 The LFH&HS have published marriages 1837-1995, baptisms 1855-1970 and burials 1839-1993.

+You can see the administrative areas in which Kirkham has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference SD419319 (Lat/Lon: 53.782034, -2.874134), Kirkham which are provided by:
+You can see maps centred on OS grid reference SD419319 (Lat/Lon: 53.780514, -2.883906), Kirkham which are provided by:

 - StreetMap (Current Ordnance Survey maps)